tweag/topiary/docs/book/src/reference/nix.md

 ## `lib.defaultConfigFilePrefetched` {#lib.defaultConfigFilePrefetched}

-Same as `defaultConfigPrefetched` but as a Nickel file.
+Same as `defaultConfigPrefetched` but as a JSON file, consumable by Nickel.

 ### Type